MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-start-call.md

 #### Start a group call

 1. Start by calling one person as described above for a one-to-one call, and then select the **Open Participants** button (or say "Guides, Open Participants").
+When you select the **Open Participants** button, tiles for all participants on the call appear to the right of the video feed.
+The first tile shows the first person that you called.

     ![Screenshot of one-to-one call with Open Participants button highlighted.](media/calling-start-call-4.JPG "Screenshot of one-to-one call with Open Participants button highlighted")